 What should you do if your Kia Soul’s transmission failed or is experiencing issues?

 It is possible that your Kia Soul is a lemon.
 Allow our experts to work on your lemon compensation at no cost to you.
 The law requires Kia to pay the legal fees for your claim and you might be able to get rid of your lemon car.
 Every year, automakers buy back, replace and pay cash settlements because of thousands of lemon cars.
 You just need the right professional working on your side.

-If your Kia Soul’s transmission/powertrain is showing signs of failure and you are interested in becoming a class action plaintiff, complete our case evaluation form or call us at 844-928-4443.
+If your Kia Soul’s transmission/powertrain is showing signs of failure, you may have a lemon.
+Complete our case evaluation form or call us at 877-795-3666.

 Brian Jones spent more than 20 years working as an ASE Certified Master Tech and Parts Specialist at multiple dealerships.
 Brian has become an authority in the industry, traveling across the country to consult for car dealerships and contributing his expertise as a writer for several major automotive publications.
 In his spare time, Brian enjoys working on pickup trucks, muscle cars, Jeeps and anything related to motorsports.

 My car stopped moving right in the middle of traffic right on the interstate with traffic moving fast.
 Thank God I was able to pull over but with cars going 67 to 70 mph.
 I feel emotional like my life was threatened.

 Bought a 2020 Kia Soul that was in a very minor accident (salvage title) the accident caused no drive train …cooling or airbag damage ….
 As I was bringing it home it quit pulling … RPM gauge went goofy … like 2 have never made it off the road ….
 By it having a salvage title (but no drive train damage) should it still be covered by the 10 yr.
 1000,000 ml.
 Warranty? … this salvage title is 4 a small amount of body damage only